yandex-cloud/docs/en/serverless-containers/operations/manage-revision.md

    1. Under **Parameters**, in the **Network** field, choose a cloud network for container execution.
    1. Click **Create revision**.

+- API

+   To specify the cloud network where the container will run, use the [deployRevision](../containers/api-ref/Container/deployRevision.md) API method.

 {% endlist %}

 ## Transmitting a {{ lockbox-name }} secret {#lockbox}